8 Tips for getting sexual misconduct in the workplace investigations right

 4. Motivations

-Consider what are the motivations for each person – why would someone make this up?
+Consider each person's motivations – why would someone make this up?
 Their evidence may carry less weight if they are shown to have an ulterior motive to be saying one thing or another.

 5. Body language

-Assess behaviour during the investigation – things may be reflected in their body language that contradict what they say (although any assessment like this needs to be made against the backdrop that interviews can be stressful places and we need to ensure not to (mis)apply a cultural lens around how they may naturally act).
+Assess behaviour during the investigation – things may be reflected in their body language that contradicts what they say.
+However, these types of assessments and interviews can be stressful; it is important not to (mis)apply a cultural lens around how they may naturally act.

 6. Documentary evidence

-What does any documentary evidence tell you, in particular, contemporaneous with the alleged events – photos, emails, WhatsApp messages, social media communications, receipts, that might record how people were feeling around that time/what they did before and after.
+What does any documentary evidence tell you?
+Does it align with the alleged events, such as photos, emails, WhatsApp messages, social media communications and receipts?
+Does the documented evidence show how people felt around that time?
+Or what they did before or after the event?

 7. Patterns of behaviour